 That’s why it’s especially important to make a schedule for interacting with friends and family back home before this challenging time begins.
 Have a conversation with your family (or, if you’re a host family, with your student’s biological parents) about how often they should connect.
 It’s a good idea to schedule these chats on a particular day of the week that is usually free of other commitments.

 Once the honeymoon period fades, make a point to stick to this schedule — even when it’s hard.
 Remember: culture shock is temporary, and if you stay consistent in engaging with your host country’s culture, you’re sure to be back to yourself in no time!

 Start a blog or website away from social media.

-Friends and family back home are naturally interested in the fun activities and adventures you go on while studying in your host country.
+Friends and family back home are naturally interested in the fun activities and adventures you go on during your cultural exchange program.
 It’s also completely natural to want to post pictures, videos and even short updates on your experiences on social media.
 That said, social media sites like Facebook and Instagram allow for an almost instant response from your friends and family back home — which makes it especially easy to get caught up in a commenting spiral.